OgieBen/SportDataSimulation/README.md

         var summary = scoreBoard.getLiveFixturesSummary();
 ```

-This method returns the summary of all running matches
+The _getLiveFixturesSummary()_ method returns the summary of all running matches

 ### Finish a match
 The ScoreBoard API allows the user to be able to finish a match.
 Once a match is finished it is removed from the